devsetgo/python_common_functions/README.md

 **Contributions are welcome!**

-### JSON and CSV file processing
+### JSON, CSV, and Text file processing
-A way to simplify working CSV and JSON files for my projects.
+A way to simplify working CSV, JSON, and Text files for my projects.
 Just pass a file name and the data for it to be stored.
 Pass the file name to retrieve the data.

 Run Tests
 ~~~~